-This procedure describes the processing and payment process.
+This procedure describes the invoice payment process.
 Original invoices and statements received from vendors by departments must be sent promptly to the Accounts Payable area in College Finance so they may be processed and paid.

 Invoices approved for payment are input on-line by the Accounts Payable area in College Finance for transactions recording and computer check preparation every Wednesday.
-Cutoff for input is noon the previous business day.
+Cutoff for input is noon Monday, two days before the check run day.

 Checks will be made payable to the supplier of goods or services and will not be made payable to any college representative.